dendronhq/dendron-site/vault/dev.qa.test.md

 All packages have tests written in `jest` except plugin-core. these tests use `mocha` assertion because vscode has a special test harness built around `mocha`   ^AJqcVczVafLB

-Going forward for new tests the recommendation is to follow GIVEN-WHEN-THEN style described in [[dendron.dev.qa.style]]
+Going forward for new tests the recommendation is to follow GIVEN-WHEN-THEN style described in [[dev.qa.style]]

 #### Plugin
 - see [[Test|dendron://dendron.docs/pkg.plugin-core.qa.test]]